 Brains process different memories in different manners.
-Hence they also tend to forget according to various type memories being stored and other functional reasons.
-The 4 major reasons why brain forgets information are:
+Hence they also tend to forget according to various types of memories being stored and other functional reasons.
+The 4 major reasons why the brain forgets information are:

-Retrieval Failure: This happens when memories which gradually fade from our brain due to incomplete rehearsal of a certain information.
+Retrieval Failure: This happens when memories gradually fade from our brain due to incomplete rehearsal of certain information.
 This is a general form of forgetting

 Interference: When you try to remember 2 two things at once, there occurs a competition and hence brain would only absorb the most important one among the both.
 This results in forgetting the second category of information.

-Active Forgetting: Active forgetting happens due to post traumatic experiences or accidents happened in the past.
+Active Forgetting: Active forgetting happens due to post-traumatic experiences or accidents that happened in the past.